skulpt/skulpt/README.md

 5. Expand and clean up the foreign function API.
 This API is critical for implementing parts of the standard library.

+1. Currently builtin types (list, tuple, string, etc) are not subclassable.
+Making the builtins subclassable would eliminate several known bugs in Skulpt.

+1. Implement decorators.
+This would enable a whole bunch of pure python modules to be added to skulpt, plus allow us to add things like properties in a nice way.

 3. Do a better job of supporting Python3 semantics, but make Python2/Python3 behavior configurable with a single flag.
 Sk.python3 is already there for this purpose.
 Another positive step in this direction would be to update our grammar to Python2.7.
 Updating the grammar would allow us to add set literals, dictionary comprehensions, and other features present in 2.7.x and Python 3.3.x.
 This would be an excellent project for a student interested in language design, parsing, and the use of abstract syntax trees.